ryandoyle/vagrancy/README.md

 **Manually uploading a box** | `curl http://localhost:8099/myusername/ubuntu/1.0.0/virtualbox --upload-file ubuntu-precise.box`
 **Listing box versions** | `curl http://localhost:8099/myusername/ubuntu`
 **Deleting all box versions** | *Each box must be specifically deleted*

+### Security
+Vagrancy is intending to be used in a trusted network and hence doesn't deal with authentication.
+As can be see in the above examples, reading, writing and modifying boxes is allowed without authentication.